How to Winterize Your Toddlers Sandbox in 4 Easy Steps

-A sandbox is a great way for your little ones to build motor skills and muscle, stimulate their creativity, and spend more time in the great outdoors.
-But in most regions, it’s not exactly ideal for year-round use.
-Sandboxes tend to sit vacant during the colder winter months as indoor activities start to look more appealing.
+An outdoor sandbox is a great way for your little ones to build motor skills and muscle, stimulate their creativity, and spend more play time in the great outdoors.
+But in many regions, it’s not exactly ideal for year-round use.
+Kids’ sandboxes tend to sit vacant during the colder winter months as indoor activities start to look more appealing.

-This isn’t exactly a big deal in itself since your toddler will probably be even more excited to play in it again come springtime, but the harsh winter weather and months of disuse can do a number on your sandbox.
-Fortunately, there are a few simple steps you can take to protect it and keep it in good shape all winter long.
-In this article, I’ll tell you everything you need to know about winterizing your sandbox, step by step.
+The harsh winter weather and months of disuse can do a number on your sandbox.
+Fortunately, it only takes a few simple steps to winterize your toddler’s sandbox and keep it in good shape all winter long.
+The following steps should be everything you need to know about what to do with your sandbox in winter.

 1. Clean the Sand

-The first thing you’ll want to do is get all the toys and debris out of the sandbox.
-Extreme cold and moisture can cause toys (especially the flimsier plastic sandbox toys) to become brittle and crack when they’re used again – which is not just a hazard but also a waste of a perfectly good toy!
+The first thing you’ll want to do is remove all the toys and debris from the sandbox.
+Extreme cold and moisture can cause toys (especially the flimsier plastic sand toys) to become brittle and crack when they’re used again – which is not just a hazard but also a waste of a perfectly good toy!

 Any organic materials in the sandbox, such as sticks or fallen leaves, will slowly decay over the winter, clutter up the sand, and potentially attract insects looking for an easy snack.

-You can move sand around with a shovel (carefully, so as not to break any buried toys or penetrate the bottom liner) and use a sifter to get out any smaller debris.
-Make sure to get down as deep as possible to get all buried objects.
-When you’re done, rake the sand fairly level again, so it’s not piled up higher than the frame.
+You can move sand around with a shovel (carefully so as not to break any buried toys or penetrate the bottom liner) and use a sifter to get out any smaller debris.
+Make sure to get down as deep as possible to get buried objects.
+When you’re done, rake the sand fairly level again so it’s not piled up higher than the frame.

 2. Apply Weather Sealant To the Frame (for Wood Sandboxes)